-The iTechnology Fellows Initiative is a collaboration between the Executive Vice Chancellor's Office, the academic programs.
-Academic Technologies, and the Faculty Resource Center.
-New Fellows work together in an intensive examination of pedagogy, and then work to infuse digital engagement and new teaching practices using:
+The iTech Fellows Initiative is a collaboration between the Executive Vice Chancellor's Office, our academic programs, the Office of Digital Learning, and the Faculty Resource Center.
+Participants work together in an intensive examination of online pedagogy, and then work to infuse digital engagement and new teaching practices into their courses using:

 - research-based best practices,

-- UW's new Learning Management System, Canvas, and UWT supported tools
+- UW's new Learning Management System, Canvas, and other UWT supported tools

-- the Quality Matters evaluation process of peer review using the QM Rubric
+- peer review using the nationally recognized QM Rubric.

-When ready, Fellows use a two-faculty peer review to designate their course as online/hybrid eligible.
-More than 30 Fellows continue to peer review, to meet as a community of practice and to advise UW Tacoma and the Faculty Resource Center on new technology-enhanced practice for teaching and learning.
+On completion of the workshop, participants develop a course and request peer review with one required Fellow from the Faculty Resource Center and another Fellow of your choice.
+More than 100 UWT iTech Fellows continue to meet as a community of practice and to advise UW Tacoma' Office of Digital Learning and the Faculty Resource Center on effective practice for teaching and learning.

-Instructors teaching either hybrid or online courses should have gone through iTech Fellows and taken their first course through QM peer review.
+Instructors teaching either hybrid or online courses should have gone through iTech Fellows and peer review.

-- an online pre-workshop (completed the week prior to #2)
+- an online pre-workshop (completed the week prior to meeting)

 - a one-day intensive face-to-face meeting

-- an online post-workshop (completed the week following #2)
+- an online post-workshop (completed the week following meeting)

-At the end of the hybrid iTech program, participants will receive half of their stipend.
-The balance of stipend, received on successful completion of the QM peer review, is paid by your school or program.
-Inquire of your Director or Dean.
-Successful completion and DL-designation for your course fulfills the criteria of peer review via the Quality Matters evaluation process rubric (Pass all 3-point criteria, and an overall score > 81 pts.).
+At the end of the workshop, participants will receive half of their stipend ($500) from the Office of the Executive Vice Chancellor.
+The balance of stipend ($500) is received on successful completion of peer review and is paid by your school or program.
+It is on this completion of peer review that participants are designated iTech Fellows, Successful completion of peer review (pass all 3-point essential criteria, and an overall passing score of >85%.) completes the requirement for designation as an iTech Fellow.
 Participants also commit to teaching the course in online or hybrid format within the next year.
-With a growing community of resident iTech Fellows, UW Tacoma is creating increased access, innovation and collaboration in the design of pedagogy and practice.
+With a growing community of resident iTech Fellows, UW Tacoma is creating increased access, innovation and student success via the design of new pedagogy and practice.
 Join us!